 Tom Lawrence (aka "The Falcon," played by Tom Conway) is trying to enjoy a brief vacation in Los Angeles when he gets pulled into a murder case involving a troubled Hollywood film production.
-Veda Ann Borg is a sometimes Hollywood stunt driver and a full time cab driver (who drives like it's a stunt, much to the consternation of a frightened Falcon) who helps him along the way.
+Veda Ann Borg is a sometimes Hollywood stunt driver and a full time cab driver (who drives like a stunt driver, much to the consternation of a frightened Falcon) who helps him along the way.
 Jean Brooks and Barbara Hale appear as helpful Hollywood pros who may or may not be involved in the dead bodies that keep being discovered.

 The Falcon series from RKO (16 films in total) was produced from 1941 to 1949.
 Four of the films starred George Sanders (as Gay Lawrence), and ten featured Tom Conway (as Gay's brother Tom Lawrence).
-The last three in the series starred John Calvert).
+The last three in the series starred John Calvert.